jefrydco/jefrydco/contents/blogs/create-reactivity-system-vuejs-javascript-part-1/index.en.md

 Each of the property of the state object, we change it to have getter and setter.
 Inside the body of the setter, we can set what should they do if there is a change.

 But again, the system still has disadvantages.
-It can only do one job on time.
+It can only do one task on time.
 In the next part, we will discuss a solution for it.

+Thanks for reading and hope you enjoy!

 ## References